open-life-science/internships/project-ideas/index.md

 - Article describing the platform: https://doi.org/10.12688/wellcomeopenres.16595.2

 ## Outreachy or GSoC
-- This project is suitable for either GSoC or Outreachy
+- This project is suitable for either GSoC (350 hours) or Outreachy

 ## Required skills:
 - Good knowledge of programming in JavaScript